EmanuelaMollova/BudgetTracker/notes.md

   * CRUD ???
 * remove redundant stuff
 * invalid / not existing URLs
-* DO NOT WRITE IN Bootstrap file!
 * Charts/diagrams
 * Clean .js files
-* When try to access page for logged users and you are unlogged, redirect to homepage

 FEATURES:
 ---------